rainydayjules/VisitingTales/Documentation/Diane.md

-Diane is a history buff who started visiting Pelican Town after hearing the sudden increase in Pelican Town's museum collection.
+Diane is a history enthusiast who came to Pelican Town because of the growing museum collection.
 A lady of class and of heart.
-Diane spends most of her time in the museum, but can also be found enjoying the valley.
+Diane spends most of her time at the museum but also enjoys exploring the valley.

 ![](Images/Diane_portrait.png) ![](Images/Diane_sprites.png)